Last Updated on March 13, 2022 by Dave Schoenbeck

 - Difference in compensation

-While there are many reasons that these things might happen in the workplace, it’s important to monitor them to make sure you’re not playing favorites accidentally.
-If one employee is constantly receiving praise and handling new opportunities, other employees will correctly identify this as a type of favoritism.
+While these things might happen in the workplace for many reasons, it’s essential to monitor them to ensure you’re not accidentally playing favorites.
+If one employee constantly receives praise and handles new opportunities, other employees will correctly identify this as favoritism.

 Managing Favoritism in the Workplace

-First of all, be sure to create an open office culture that fosters communication.
-If you make sure every employee has equal access to your time and energy, you will reduce the perception of employee favoritism.
+First, create an open office culture that fosters communication.
+Ensuring every employee has equal access to your time and energy will reduce the perception of employee favoritism.

-Spend time with each employee and learn about their personalities and professional goals, then assign them tasks that will help them succeed.
+Please spend time with each employee to learn about their personalities and professional goals, then assign tasks to help them succeed.

 Be aware of any preferences or biases you might have that could be interpreted as employee favoritism.
-Make an effort to embrace employees who are different than you and avoid becoming too friendly with any single employee.
-As a manager, it’s crucial that you remain impartial and appear so to your team as a whole.
+Try to embrace employees who are different from you and avoid becoming too friendly with any single employee.
+As a manager, you must remain impartial and appear so to your team as a whole.

-If an instance of potential favoritism is brought to your attention, communicate with your employees.
-Let them know your reasoning and, if it is a case of favoritism, take strong steps to combat it.
-Make sure your team knows that every employee is equally valued, and take the time to express your appreciation one on one.
+Please let your employees know if potential favoritism is suspected.
+Explain your reasoning, and if it is a case of favoritism, take decisive steps to combat it.
+Ensure your team knows every employee is equally valued, and express your appreciation individually.

-It’s very likely that you will at one point exhibit behaviors that could be seen as favoritism.
+At one point, you likely will exhibit behaviors that could be seen as favoritism.
 However, if you develop an open and honest culture where every employee feels equally valued, you can rest assured that they will work with you to move past it.

-Avoiding employee favoritism at work is a key component of being a leader.
+Avoiding employee favoritism at work is a critical component of being a leader.
 If you’re worried about expressing an unconscious bias, I can help.
-Fill out my contact form to schedule a complimentary coaching call and let’s talk about the effects of favoritism in the workplace.
+Please fill out my contact form to schedule a complimentary coaching call, and let’s talk about the effects of favoritism in the workplace.

 Coach Dave